 What are reserve funds?
 Homeowners association reserve funds are one of two principal accounts necessary to manage your community.
-As a homeowner who pays monthly dues, it’s important to understand the purpose of reserve funding and how it is used by the association.
+As a homeowner who pays monthly dues, you should understand the purpose of reserve funding and how it is used by the association.
 Here’s everything you need to know about HOA reserve funds.

 What Are HOA Reserve Funds?

 When it comes to HOA finances, homeowners should know about two primary accounts — the operating fund and the reserve fund.
 Operating funds pay for daily expenses and ongoing maintenance of community assets.
 They represent the majority of financial transactions in an HOA.

 What is a reserve fund?
 This, on the other hand, is the community’s savings account.
 HOA reserves act like a cushion that protects the association from unplanned expenses and essential upgrades over time.
 Associations are able to fund their reserve account by allotting a certain percentage of the HOA dues each month.
 For some HOAs, this is usually about 20 to 40 percent.

 Reserve funds are used for large-scale maintenance and repairs of assets in the association.
 Most of these projects come with a high price tag; however, since they are expected, the HOA can start saving money ahead of time.